How long do you actually need to keep the records?

 - Evidence of repairs made following Category A or B defect findings

 In an HSE inspection, the inspector will ask to see examination records.
-If you cannot produce them, you cannot demonstrate compliance — and absence of records is treated as evidence of non-compliance, regardless of whether the examinations actually took place.
+If you cannot produce them, you cannot prove compliance.
+Absence of records is treated as evidence of non-compliance, regardless of whether the examinations actually took place.
+It does not matter that the work was done if you cannot show it.

 Paper records